Additional Funding Opportunities

 Work with DavisConnects advisors to craft and revise your résumé.
 This is highly suggested before you upload it to your funding application.

-Identify and reach out to a faculty advisor who would be willing to provide a reference.
+Identify and reach out to a Colby staff or faculty member who would be willing to provide a reference.
 Confirm that they agree to do this and give them a heads up that they will be contacted during the open application period.

 Use the budget worksheet and attend one of the information sessions on campus to begin calculating all of the costs associated with the experience including travel, meals, housing, etc. A well-thought out and reasonable budget is one of the biggest deciding factors so please follow the guidelines on the worksheet.

-Secure the experience and get an offer letter or email from the organization (or supervisor) if it is an internship.
+Secure the experience and get an offer letter or email from the organization (or supervisor).

 If it is a research position, register the experience through the Registrar as an Independent Study (summer research experiences must be registered for the following fall semester).
 Take a screenshot or save the confirmation email as proof of registration.